dariussdev/dariussdev/README.md

 - 👋 Hi, I’m Darius
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Data Analysis.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, SQL and other.
-- 💞️ I’m looking to collaborate on developer interships
+- 💞️ I’m looking to collaborate on developer and data analysis interships.
 - 📫 +40749956235

 <!---